Domestic: (800) 748-3349 – International: (203) 743-3349

 What are the key applications of beam steering?

-Beam steering is used in 5G networks, military radar systems, autonomous vehicle LiDAR, and healthcare imaging technologies like MRI and ultrasound.
+Beam steering is used in 5G networks, radar systems, autonomous vehicle LiDAR, and healthcare imaging technologies like MRI and ultrasound.

 What industries benefit most from beam steering technology?